Huegoxaga/notes/embedded/nvidia.md

 ### Setup

-- First boot up:
+#### First Boot Up

 1. Download the Jetpack image for the specific module, or using the NVIDIA SDK Manager on a Ubuntu or CentOS host and skip step 2
 2. Flash the image into the SD card
    - Recommanded tool: Ethcher
    - it is recommanded to have a SD card with at least 64GB memory size
    - The OS will not recongize the drive after flashing is completed
 3. Plugin the SD and connect the power, and I/O devices to the carrier board or the module

+#### Connections

 - Use serial connection with `115200` Baudrate for headless mode
 - Jetson Nano Developer Kit doesn't come with WiFi module, use USB WiFi adapter instead
 - When in `USB Device Mode` without network connection, the Jetson device can be accessed through `ssh`, `scp`, `sftp` using IP address `192.168.55.1` pre-configured with `l4tbr0` interface
 - For models with both USB and DC power supply, put a jumper on J48 properly if DC power supply is preferred

+#### Swap File

 - A 4GB swap file is recommended
   - run `sudo systemctl disable nvzramconfig` before creating swap file
   - use path `/mnt/4GB.swap` for swap file
 - For remote host identity changed warning, run `ssh-keygen -R <RemoteIPAddress>`

-- To clock control
+#### Clock Control

 - `sudo /usr/bin/jetson_clocks --show` to see the current status
 - `sudo /usr/bin/jetson_clocks --fan` To run the fan at max speed
 - `sudo /usr/bin/jetson_clocks --store` export clock setting to `~/l4t_dfs.conf`
 - `sudo /usr/bin/jetson_clocks --restore` restore clock setting from `~/l4t_dfs.conf`

+#### VNC

 - [Click](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup) to see steps for configuring VNC server
   - `VNC` is only available when login the GUI interface, one can use command line to enable automatic login
   - `VNC` instruction can be found in the USB drive when connected in USB mode, it also contain config info on changing screen resolution

-- Backup
+#### Backup

 - Clone the entire SD drive, `sudo dd if=/dev/sdc conv=sync,noerror bs=4096 | gzip -c > ~/backup_image.img.gz`
 - Restore the entire SD drive, `gunzip -c ~/backup_image.img.gz | dd of=/dev/sdc bs=4096`

 #### CLI